mazhar-ansari-ardeh/BenchmarkFcns/benchmarkfcns/spherefcn.markdown

 * The function is continuous.
 * The function is [convex](https://en.wikipedia.org/wiki/Convex_function).
 * The function can be defined on n-dimensional space.
+* The function is differentiable.
+* The function is separable.
 * The function is unimodal.

 # Input Domain